Grassi Lakes Hike – Epic Views and Crystal Clear Lakes

 Yes, bears do frequent the area.
 It is best to carry bear spray and hike in groups.

 Yes, however, the more difficult trail is closed due to ice buildup on the trail.
-Instead, take the easy trail and enjoy the winter wonderland!
+Instead, take the easy trail and enjoy one of the best things to do in Canmore in the winter!

 What to Pack for the Grassi Lakes Hike